Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Complexity of deciding finiteness of the global minimizers

 Using this reduction we now prove that the problem of deciding whether a standard quadratic optimization problem has finitely many optimal solutions is hard.
 For this, given a graph $G=([n],E)$ and a fixed edge $e\in E$, consider the following standard quadratic program:

 where in the matrix defining the objective function, all edges of $G$ get weight 2, except the selected edge $e$ which keeps weight 1.
-First observe that the optimum value of (\ref{motzkin-e}) is equal to $1/\alpha(G)$; the argument is analogous to the one used for the corresponding claim in Lemma \ref{lem-global-min-eps} and thus omitted.
+The fact that the optimum value of (\ref{motzkin-e}) is equal to $1/\alpha(G)$ \MoL{follows since this is an instance of (\ref{motzkin-form-w}) with $B=B_w+A$, where $w=e$ is the all-ones weight vector, $B_e=I+A_G$ and $A=A_{G\setminus e}$.}